J-Charles7/HackAdemy/Vuln/XSS/README.md

 ```

 * The best way to perform `black blackbox` XSS test in server is to use a `proxy`, `dirbust` the website and `analyze` all submitted data to the server and inject some HTML characters and analyse the server responses.
+Submit to check :
+** HTTP headers
+** URL parameters, query string
+** Request body, form data
+** cookies, API storage

-From all the website submits, test with HTML chars (html entities), and look the render in browser.
+From all the website submits listed, test with HTML chars (html entities), and look the render in browser.
 If it is not well escaped (the result is not HTML special character), probably the website is XSS vulnerable.

 ---
 ## Examples
 ### Example 1 : cookie theft